Skip to main content

 • Pennsylvania

-Successive drunken driving offenses usually result in much higher rate increases.
-Many insurance companies refuse to cover repeat offenders.
-Car insurance companies have a few years to raise your rates after a DUI conviction, even if they don't immediately discover your conviction.
-The offense may even affect your life insurance premiums.
+Insurers will usually raise the rate upon discovering an offense.
+So, the cost increase may not happen right after a DUI arrest.
+Car insurance companies have a few years to raise your rates after a DUI conviction, even if they don’t immediately discover your conviction.

 DUI convictions can be expensive enough without adding the cost of higher insurance premiums.
-Perhaps you've gotten arrested or charged with driving under the influence of alcohol.
-In that case, meet with a local DUI attorney to learn more about your state's drunk driving laws, the impact of DUI charges, and how driving while impaired might affect your auto insurance rates.
-A lawyer can help you understand your state's DUI laws and DUI penalties.
+If you’re arrested or charged with driving under the influence of alcohol, meet with a local DUI attorney.

 Was this helpful?